≡ Menu

 Compare over 50 top life insurance companies instantly.

-Simply select two companies and click COMPARE.
+Select two companies and click COMPARE.

 About AIG Life Insurance Company

-AIG operates through various foreign subsidiaries and is involved in high-profile sponsorships in many of the locations where it does business, such as golf events in the US, rugby in New Zealand, and sponsorship of art institutions and museums worldwide.
+AIG operates through various foreign subsidiaries and is involved in high-profile sponsorships in many locations where it does business, such as golf events in the US, rugby in New Zealand, and sponsorship of art institutions and museums worldwide.

 AIG Direct